 APA Reference List Entries for Multiple Authors

 Now comes the time for creating your References page.
 Reference citation a bit different than the parenthetical citations.
-You can list all the authors unless you have more than seven.
+You can list all the authors unless you have more than twenty.
 In addition to the last name, you’ll include the first and middle initial and separate the names by commas.

-If you have fewer than seven authors, add the names with a comma before the ampersand (&).
+If you have fewer than twenty authors, add the names with a comma before the ampersand (&).
 This will look like:

 Twenty or More Authors

-It might not seem possible, but some large studies or scholarly books can have 15 different authors.
+It might not seem possible, but some large studies or scholarly books can have 27 different authors.
 Listing all of them would take up your entire reference page.
 Instead of spending 20 minutes typing out all those names, APA format has simplified it for you.
-You’ll follow the same format as seven or less but after the sixth name you include ellipses and then list the last author’s name, like so:
+You’ll follow the same format as twenty or less but after the nineteenth name you include ellipses and then list the last author’s name, like so: